qemqemqem/aider/README.md

 # Aider - Enhanced Fork

-This project is a fork of [aider.chat](https://aider.chat/), an AI pair programming tool that lets you collaborate with GPT to edit code in your local Git repository.
+This project is a fork of [aider.chat](https://aider.chat/), an AI pair programming tool that lets you collaborate with an LLM to edit code in your local Git repository.

 ## New Features